 4.1A ue-CategoryDL and ue-CategoryUL

 The fields ue-CategoryDL and ue-CategoryUL define downlink/uplink capability respectively.
 The parameters set by the UE DL/UL Categories are defined in clause 4.2.
 Tables 4.1A-1 and 4.1A-2 define the downlink and, respectively, uplink physical layer parameter values for each UE DL/UL Category.
 Table 4.1A-4 defines the minimum capability for the maximum number of bits of a MCH transport block received within a TTI for an MBMS capable UE capable of reception via MBSFN.
-Table 4.1A-6 defines the only combinations for UE UL and DL Categories that are allowed to be signalled with ue-CategoryDL and ue-CategoryUL.
-Table 4.1A-6 also defines which UE Categories a UE shall indicate in addition to the combinations for UE UL and DL Categories.
+Table 4.1A-6 and Table 4.1A-x defines the only combinations for UE UL and DL Categories that are allowed to be signalled with ue-CategoryDL and ue-CategoryUL.
+Table 4.1A-6 and Table 4.1A-x also defines which UE Categories a UE shall indicate in addition to the combinations for UE UL and DL Categories.
 A UE indicating DL category 13 may indicate category 9 or 10 in ue-Category-v1170.
-A UE indicating Category M2 shall also indicate Category M1.

 Table 4.1A-1: Downlink physical layer parameter values set by the field ue-CategoryDL